 Our graduates tell us that they value LLC’s friendliness, the connections they make here and the in-depth guidance they receive from our staff, who are published experts in their field.

-The Main University Library holds academic books, journals and databases, including around 27,000 books and 5,000 journals in Spanish and 5,000 books and 2,680 journals in Portuguese.
+The Main University Library holds academic books, journals and databases, including around:

 The Library is also the home of the University's Centre for Research Collections which brings together:

 - more than 400,000 rare books